 Netting can also be helpful in keeping beetles off individual plants.

 For larger plants or infestations, there are numerous insecticides available to homeowners for Japanese beetle control although they usually require 2-3 applications.
-Need oil, for example, is an anti-feedant derived from the Neem tree and has limited toxicity for non-target animals.
-However, many other chemicals will affect not only pests like Japanese beetles, but also beneficial insects such as praying mantids, lacewings, and bees, so be sure you really have no other options before using these chemical controls.
+Neem oil, for example, is an anti-feedant derived from the Neem tree and has limited toxicity for non-target animals.
+However, many other chemicals will affect not only pests like Japanese beetles, but also beneficial insects such as praying mantis, lacewings, and bees.
+Be sure you really have no other options before using these chemical controls.
 Always follow label directions.

 While some homeowners use Japanese beetle traps, we don’t recommend them.
 Research shows that these traps attract beetles from the surrounding area and you don’t want to be the neighborhood property where all of the beetles go to dine!